replicatedhq/docs/docs/packaging-an-application/config-screen.md

 ## Examples

 ### `bool`
-The `bool` input type will accept a default value of "0" or "1"
+The `bool` input type should use a "0" or "1" to set the value
 ```yaml
 - name: toggles
   items: